zachmwhite/su_18_t1_web/info/index.md

 ### Class meetings:

-Monday - Friday: 11am - 12:15pm
+* Lectures: Monday - Friday: 11am - 12:15pm
+* Labs: Monday, Thursday 12:45-2:00pm

+Classes start on Wednesday May 16 (Monday Schedule) and end on Monday June 25.

+No class on May 28 due to Memorial Day
 * * *

 ### <a name="exams"></a>Exams:

-* Midterm 1: TBD
+* Midterm 1: TBD 11am - 12:15pm (in class)
-* Midterm 2: TBD
+* Midterm 2: TBD 11am - 12:15pm (in class)
-* Final: TBD
+* Final: June 24, 11am - 2pm

 * * *

 ### <a name="oh"></a>Office Hours:

-* Zach: TBD
+* Zach White:TBD

 * * *